Njaaped/SortingAlgorithmsForJava/README.md

-# SortingAlgorithmsForJava
+# Sorting Algorithms For Java

-Different Sorting algorithms implemented in java
+Run "Main.java" and follow the instructions